rueedlinger/kafka-connect-quickstart/README.md

 # Ready, Steady, Connect - A Kafka Connect Quickstart
-*Ready, Steady, Connect - A Kafka Connect Quickstart* is an example project to play around with [Apache Kafka Connect](https://kafka.apache.org/documentation/#connect).
+*'Ready, Steady, Connect - A Kafka Connect Quickstart'* is an example project to play around with [Apache Kafka Connect](https://kafka.apache.org/documentation/#connect).
 This project contains examples and tools to develop, inspect and deploy Kafka Connect plugins (connectors, transforms, etc.) from a Java Maven project.
 This project uses the following versions:
 - Confluent Platform 6.0.1 (Docker images)